 DOL determines both civilian and military entities' liabilities for future workers' compensation benefits for civilian federal employees, as mandated by the FECA, for death, disability, medical, and miscellaneous costs for approved compensation cases, and a component for incurred, but not reported, claims.
-Effective March 12, 2021, the ARP, Section 4016, "Eligibility for Workers' Compensation Benefits for Federal Employees Diagnosed with COVID-19," mandated that accepted COVID-19 claims (or other accepted claims resulting from a coronavirus pandemic) be paid by the fund and are not billable to other federal entities; related administrative costs, including the fair share costs of non-appropriated entities, are to be paid by the fund and are not billable.
-Beginning in FY 2021, the actuarial liability includes claims covered by Section 4016 of the ARP.
+Actuarial liability includes the non-billable and unreimbursed costs from claims covered by Section 4016, "Eligibility for Workers' Compensation Benefits for Federal Employees Diagnosed with COVID-19," of the ARP Act.
+However, claims for COVID-19 diagnosed after January 27, 2023, are billable to other federal entities.
+In addition, the NDAA of 2023, P.L.
+117-263 enacted December 23, 2022, section 5305, "Fairness for Federal firefighters," amended the FECA and established that certain illnesses and diseases are to be deemed to be proximately caused by the employment in federal fire protection activities and the costs are billable to the entities that employ federal firefighters.

 The FECA liability is determined annually using historical claim data and benefit payment patterns related to injury years to predict the future payments.
 The actuarial methodology provides for the effects of inflation and adjusts liability estimates to constant dollars by applying wage inflation factors (COLA) and medical inflation factors (CPIM) to the calculation of projected benefits.
 DOL selects the COLA factors and CPIM factors by averaging over five years the COLA rates and CPIM rates, respectively.
-The FY 2022 methodology for averaging the COLA rates used OMB provided rates; the FY 2022 methodology for averaging the CPIM rates used OMB-provided rates and information obtained from the Bureau of Labor Statistics public releases for CPI.
+The FY 2023 methodology for averaging the COLA rates used OMB provided rates; the FY 2023 methodology for averaging the CPIM rates and information obtained from the Bureau of Labor Statistics public releases for CPI.
 Using averaging renders estimates that reflect trends over five years instead of conditions that exist in one year.

 Fiscal Year COLA CPIM

-2023 3.37% 3.13%
+2024 4.04% 3.25%

-2024 3.97% 3.62%
+2025 4.29% 3.21%

-2025 4.10% 3.55%
+2026 4.38% 3.51%

-2026 4.16% 3.84%
+2027 4.13% 3.87%

-2027+ 3.91% 4.20%
+2028+ 3.13% 4.03%

-The COLAs and CPIMs used in the projections for FY 2022 are listed below in the table.
+The COLAs and CPIMs used in the projections for FY 2023 are listed below in the table.

 DOL selects the discount rates by averaging interest rates for the current and prior four years.
 Using averaging renders estimates that reflect historical trends over five years instead of conditions that exist in one year.
 DOL selected the interest rate assumptions whereby projected annual payments were discounted to PV based on interest rate assumptions on the TNC yield curve to reflect the average duration of income payments and medical payments.
-The average durations for income payments and medical payments were 13.8 years and 10.6 years, respectively.
-Based on averaging the TNC yield curves for the current and prior four years, the interest rate assumptions for income payments and medical payments were 2.1 percent and 2.0 percent, respectively.
+The average durations for income payments and medical payments were 14.5 years and 10.3 years, respectively.
+Based on averaging the TNC yield curves for the current and prior four years, the interest rate assumptions for income payments and medical payments were 2.3 percent and 2.1 percent, respectively.

-For the COLAs, CPIMs, average durations, and interest rate assumptions used in the projections for FY 2021, refer to the FY 2021 Financial Report.
+For the COLAs, CPIMs, average durations, and interest rate assumptions used in the projections for FY 2022, refer to the FY 2022 Financial Report.